unibz-core/economic-exchanges-ontology/README.md

 ## Project Structure

 * [/ontouml](/ontouml) contains files related to the conceptual version of COEX, which was modelled in OntoUML.
+* [/owl](/owl) contains files related to the gUFO-based implementation of COEX, represented in OWL.

 ## Reusing .vpp files